mmarkin/GPS-NTP-Timeserver/README.md

 This project is based on the work of Cristiano Monteiro.
 His version is portable.<br>
 https://github.com/Montecri/GPSTimeServer

-My version adds a second OLED display to show information about what is connected to the server.
+My version adds a second OLED display to help verify that the server responds to the NTP requests.
+Every time an NTP request comes in from a client, ie. a clock connected to the server's WiFi network, its IP address and the time the response was sent is shown on the OLED.
 The second display is optional, the code posted here runs without it.
-However the additional display helps to verify that the server responds to the NTP requests.
-Every time an NTP request comes in from a client, ie. a clock connected to the server's WiFi network, its IP address and the time the response was sent is shown on the OLED.
+However with multiple clocks it is a handy way to make sure they are all connected and being served.
 In server mode, ESP8266 microcontrollers can handle up to eight WiFi clients.

 ![Displays_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/Display.JPG)